go-to-k/image-scanner-with-trivy/API.md

 It defaults to `true` IN THIS CONSTRUCT for safety in CI/CD.
 In the original trivy, it is `false` (exit code 0).

+**Note**: When `sbomFormat` is specified in `scanLogsOutput.s3()`, SBOM generation mode is used instead of vulnerability scanning.
+In SBOM mode, Trivy always exits with code 0 regardless of this setting, and no SNS notifications will be sent even if `vulnsNotificationTopic` is configured.

 > [https://trivy.dev/docs/latest/configuration/others/#exit-code](https://trivy.dev/docs/latest/configuration/others/#exit-code)

 ---